dkosmari/System-Font-Replacer/README.md

 Please do not report bugs about crashes that only occur with some fonts, that's a problem with the game/app, there's nothing this plugin can do to fix it.

+## Large fonts

+Aroma plugins have very limited amount of memory to use.
+If the font file is too large, it might use too much memory, and other plugins might stop working.
+Fonts up to 2.5 MiB in size seem to work fine; I have not tested larger fonts.

 ## Missing symbols

-Some Wii U software make use of the system font's Private Use Area (PUA) block (from `U+E000` to `U+E099`), to show symbols of gamepad buttons, sticks, etc. If the replacement font doesn't have the correct symbols in that block, the text might be rendered incorrectly.
+Some Wii U software make use of the system font's Private Use Area (PUA) block (from `U+E000` to `U+E099`), to show symbols for gamepad buttons, sticks, etc. If the replacement font doesn't have the correct symbols in that block, the text might be rendered incorrectly.

-To get correct text rendering you have to edit the new font, to add the correct symbols to that area.
-In this repository you can find a [Python script](merge-fonts.py), that uses [FontForge](https://fontforge.org/) to do that automatically.
+To get correct text rendering you have to edit your custom font, to add the correct symbols to that area.
+In this repository you can find a [Python script](merge-fonts.py), that uses [FontForge](https://fontforge.org/) to do that automatically, copying the PUA block (and any other missing symbol) from the original system font into your custom font.

 1. Start by getting a copy of the original system fonts on your Wii U, from `/storage_mlc/sys/title/0005001b/10042400/content` using [ftpiiu](https://github.com/wiiu-env/ftpiiu_plugin).

-2. Assuming the font you want to use on your Wii U is called `myfont.ttf`, and you want to replace the "Standard" font (`CafeStd.ttf`), you can execute the script like this:
+2. Assuming the font you want to use on your Wii U is called `myfont.ttf`, and you want to use it as the "Standard" font (`CafeStd.ttf`), you can execute the script like this:

-       ./merge-fonts.py  myfont.ttf  path/to/original/CafeStd.ttf  myfont-CafeStd.ttf
+       ./merge-fonts.py  myfont.ttf  path/to/original/CafeStd.ttf  myfont+CafeStd.ttf

    or

-       fontforge  merge-fonts.py  myfont.ttf  path/to/original/CafeStd.ttf  myfont-CafeStd.ttf
+       fontforge  merge-fonts.py  myfont.ttf  path/to/original/CafeStd.ttf  myfont+CafeStd.ttf

    - The first font has priority, all symbols from it will be copied to the output.

+   - The PUA block (if it exists) is removed from the output.

-   - The second font is only used to fill the missing symbols, except for the PUA block (it is always taken from the second font.)
+   - Every missing symbol (including the PUA block) in the output will be filled in with symbols from the second font.

-   - The third font is the name of the output file.
-It's a good idea to use the names of both original fonts, so you remember what's in it.
+   - The last argument is the name of the output file.
+It's a good idea to use the names of both source fonts, so you remember what's in the output.

+   There's also the [`merge-pua.py` script](merge-pua.py), that only merges in the PUA symbols from the second font, and nothing else.
+The result is a much smaller output font, but it might still be missing some symbols; it depends on how "complete" your source font is.

 3. Copy the output font to your SD card, into `SD:/wiiu/fonts/`, then configure the plugin to use it.